alexandre-eliot/alexandre-eliot/README.md

-# 🤠 Alexandre ELIOT
+# 🤠 Hello there !

 **`Software engineer`**

-Hi there 👋
 👨‍💻 I am a knowledge thursty guy whose life's purpose is to explore as much as our world and time can offer.

 I currently work at [Sinap's Conseils](https://www.sinaps-conseils.com/) where I am helping to build and design an amazing app called [REZALL](https://www.rezall.io/).

 ### 🧰 Languages and Tools